 Over a year ago now, I was chatting with a mother about the traumas often following a “developmental disabilities” diagnosis.
 In her case, she was informed during an ultrasound that her son would have Down syndrome.
 Adjusting to the news she sought counsel from a neighbor who happened to have a teenage daughter with the same syndrome.
 Bracing for advise on how to cope with struggles and prejudices the answer surprised her: “You are going to meet the most amazing people.”
 That’s it?
 That’s all the advice?
 “And you know what?” the mom told me 19 years later, “she was absolutely right.
 I’ve made the most wonderful friends through my son.
 These people, they are so passionate, loving, and encouraging.”
 And after a mere year in the business, you know what?
 She is absolutely right, too.

-ABA Therapy addyanduno autism autism friendly Autism Spectrum Disorder (ASD) Body Awareness Cerebral Palsy Community living courageous kids Detroit Opera House differently abled dignity with a disability disabilities Down's Syndrome Down's syndrome Guild Down Syndrome Ed Roberts empowerment Holiday Tips for kids with Disabilities inclusion independence township Independent living instructors Library programs Livingston county Living with a disability love Nothing about us without us Play therapy Sensory-friendly movies Sensory sensitivity Southeast Michigan special needs holidays special Olympics student stories student successes Ted talks Theater Therapy Theatre Theatre for all The Detroit Free Press Therapeutic recreation Therapy
+ABA Therapy addyanduno autism autism friendly Autism Spectrum Disorder (ASD) awareness Body Awareness Cerebral Palsy Community living courageous kids Detroit Opera House differently abled dignity with a disability disabilities Down's Syndrome Down's syndrome Guild Down Syndrome Ed Roberts empowerment Friedreich's ataxia Holiday Tips for kids with Disabilities inclusion independence township Independent living instructors Library programs Livingston county Living with a disability love Nothing about us without us Parent support Play therapy Sensory-friendly movies Sensory sensitivity Southeast Michigan special Olympics student stories student successes Ted talks Theater Therapy Theatre Theatre for all The Detroit Free Press Therapeutic recreation Therapy